Stirling-Tools/Stirling-Tools.github.io/docs/Getting started/Installation/Docker/Docker Install.md

 ```

 ### Extras
-For extra parameters and customisation please check the [advanced configuration](http://todo) page!
+For extra parameters and customization please check the [advanced configuration](http://todo) page!